-The upcoming American Craft Exposition (ACE) has surely made a name for itself within the North Shore community and beyond over the last 32 years.
-The Show, which brings together over 140 of the country’s leading craftspeople to our community, has made significant fundraising contributions to NorthShore University HealthSystem (NorthShore) – our area’s largest health system.
+The American Craft Exposition (ACE) has undoubtedly made a name for itself within the North Shore community and beyond over the last 32 years.
+In addition to being one of the top fine craft shows in the country, ACE has made significant fundraising contributions to NorthShore University HealthSystem (NorthShore).

-This year, The Auxiliary of NorthShore and ACE is supporting innovative pharmacogenomics research at NorthShore.
-Part of NorthShore’s pioneering Center for Personalized Medicine, pharmacogenomics allows researchers to analyze and predict how patients react to medications based on genetic variants.
-This information can be used to customize medical treatments, ensuring that patients receive the right drug in the right dose at the right time, minimizing the side effects and adverse reactions to drugs for patients.
+This year, funds raised at ACE will support innovative pharmacogenomics research at the NorthShore Center for Personalized Medicine.
+ACE funding will allow researchers to analyze and predict how patients will react to medications based on genetic variants.
+This information can be used to customize medical treatments, ensuring that patients receive the right drug in the right dose at the right time.

 Leading this effort at NorthShore is Dr. Mark Dunnenberger, Program Director for Pharmacogenomics.
-In 2014 Dr. Dunnenberger came to NorthShore as one of only 15 people in the country with residency training in clinical pharmacogenomics.
-In its dedicated fashion, the pharmacogenomics clinic at NorthShore is extremely unique, being one of only a handful of others across the country with the ability to conduct this specific segment of DNA research, analyze patients and more.
+In 2014, Dr. Dunnenberger came to NorthShore as one of only 15 people in the United States with residency training in clinical pharmacogenomics.
+The pharmacogenomics clinic at NorthShore is extremely unique as it is one of only a handful of clinics across the country with the ability to conduct this specific segment of DNA research and analyze patients.

-While this may be the first you are hearing of pharmacogenomics, it has actually been around for more than 50 years.
-During the mid-90’s researchers began looking at DNA and how patients were responding to different types of medications, however the cost and knowledge of what to do with this information and how to use it clinically was a constant roadblock.
-Now, Dr. Dunnenberger and his team are charged with building the type of clinical decision support that it will take to analyze and deliver this information to the patient when they need it.
+While this may be your first introduction to pharmacogenomics, it has been around for more than 50 years.
+During the mid-90’s researchers began looking at DNA and how it affected a patient’s response to different types of medication, however the cost and lack of knowledge around how to use this information in a clinical setting served as a constant roadblock.
+Now, Dr. Dunnenberger and his team are charged with building clinical decision support tools that will allow physicians to analyze and deliver this information to the patient when they need it most.

-Patients who decide to undergo testing will take a cheek swab test which will collect cells, allowing Dr. Dunnenberger and his team to take a focused look at the patient’s DNA – specifically looking at how the patient will respond to medications.
-They then review and put together a summary report highlighting their findings which is ultimately moved to the patient’s electronic medical record.
+Patients who undergo testing will take a cheek swab test to collect cells, which will allow Dr. Dunnenberger and his team to take a focused look at how the patient’s genetic variants will affect their response to medications.
+The team will then review and put together a summary report highlighting their findings, which will ultimately be recorded in the patient’s electronic medical record.
 “This is where we need clinical decision support to make sure that the patient’s care team of physicians and nurses can have access to this valuable information,” said Dr. Dunnenberger.
 “The key is to get this information into the hands of the right people.”

-With the support of ACE, the pharmacogenomics team at NorthShore will be able to provide patients with the opportunity to take a test that will have value throughout their lifetime.
-Interestingly enough, whether you take the swab test as a baby or a 50-year-old, the results will be the same.
-As researchers continue to learn more about genetic variations and their impact on the effectiveness of medications, the value of this test will only be maximized.
-The significance is driven by optimizing drug therapy for you as an individual.
+With the support of ACE, the pharmacogenomics team at NorthShore will be able to provide patients with the opportunity to gain valuable insights that will be relevant throughout their lifetime.
+As researchers continue to learn more about genetic variations and their impact on the effectiveness of medications, the benefit of pharmacogenomics testing will only continue to grow.

-If you are interested in taking a swab test and learning more about your genetic make-up, call 847-570-GENE to schedule a visit in the clinic.
+If you are interested in taking a pharmacogenomics test and learning more about your genetic makeup, call 847-570-GENE to schedule a visit in the clinic.